neuaiskunkworks/How-to-be-a-Skunk/Readme.md

 - Location and time of the workshop will be reserved for you.
 - Once your workshop has ended, you can join any project that is a fit for you, or you can conduct your own project.
 In order to this, you need to pitch your project idea to Prof. Nik Bear Brown, write your project idea in project description template, and you are required to present your idea in an Open-Mic session. - If you are joining through this option, you will be invited to join AI Skunkworks members slack channel.

-#### Slack Channels: To convey messages and to get in touch with the members.
+#### Teams Channels: To convey messages and to get in touch with the members.
-- NEU AI Skunkworks - <a href="https://neuaiskunkworks.slack.com/">neuaiskunkworks.slack.com</a>
+- NEU AI Skunkworks - <a href="https://teams.microsoft.com/l/channel/19%3a9063a758b4774908b7bb74a0514818df%40thread.tacv2/General?groupId=a3f4c2cc-bf92-475f-80b4-dd4c27aa5cd1&tenantId=a8eec281-aaa3-4dae-ac9b-9a398b9215e7</a>

-For ongoing projects in Skunkworks, kindly refer - <a href="https://github.com/skunkworksneu/Projects">Skunkworks Projects</a>.
+For ongoing projects in Skunkworks, kindly refer - <a href="https://github.com/neuaiskunkworks/Research-2020</a>.
 Below are the project managers and onboarding managers.
 Please find their respect contact details in the Projects handled by them.

-     • Prabhu Subramanian
-     • Nikunj Lad
      • Kartik Kumar
+     • Shruti Patil
      • Abhishek Maheshwarappa
+     • Abhishek Dabas
      • Bhagyashri Gundal
+     • Jugal Joshi
+     • Reema Yadav
-     • Abhishek Dabas
+     • Prashanthi Matham

 Feel free to visit our page on LinkedIn <a href="https://www.linkedin.com/company/skunkworksneu/">AI Skunkworks at Northeastern University</a>
 <center>